-Once you have the approximate number of gallons of water in your pool, we have to figure our minimum flow rate for the pump, using a Gallons Per Minute (GPM) calculation.
-GPM takes into account your pool size and the number of “turnovers” you need per day (your turnover rate).
-For both traditional chlorine pools and saltwater pools, the industry standard is 2 turnovers per day.
+Once you have the approximate number of gallons of water in your pool, I have to figure my minimum flow rate for the pump using a Gallons Per Minute (GPM) calculation.
+GPM considers your pool size and the number of “turnovers” you need per day (your turnover rate).
+For both traditional chlorine pools and saltwater pools, the industry standard is two turnovers per day.

-Before we get into the calculation, you have a few options here.
+Before I get into the calculation, you have a few options here.
 You can choose to run your pump 24 hours per day (decreasing your GPM needs) or twice a day in different segments.
-The typical two-a-day segments are: 6 hour cycles, 8 hour cycles, and 10 hour cycles.
+The typical two-a-day segments are 6-hour cycles, 8-hour cycles, and 10-hour cycles.
 So, let’s calculate the minimum flow rate we need for all four of these options.

 This is where variable speed pool pumps come in handy – they can speed up and slow down when you need them to, resulting in a much safer pool chemistry and energy efficient setup, which is a nice savings on that electric bill.

-Okay, let’s move on to the next part of our pool pump sizing – figuring out your maximum flow rate.
+Okay, let’s move on to the next part of my pool pump sizing – figuring out your maximum flow rate.